shorebirdtech/website/src/pages/blogs/ios-stable.md

 Shorebird Code Push allows you to update your Flutter app instantly over the air and deploy fixes directly to end users' devices.

-Shorebird's Android support has been production ready for nearly a year and is used by thousands of apps.
+Shorebird's Android support has been production ready for nearly a year and has been used by thousands of apps.
 Hundreds of early adopters have tried our iOS support during alpha these last 7 months.

+To make iOS possible we built a custom interpreter and compiler for Dart.
+This allows you to patch the Dart code in your Flutter app while complying with Apple's security requirements.

 We're excited to announce that Code Push for Flutter is now stable for iOS!